Everything you need to know about recurrent ear infections

 6. Also, taking them out of daycare…

-7. And find out whether your doctor thinks your child warrants a brief immune workup such as to look for immunoglobulin deficiencies (IgA and IgG).
+7. Find out whether your doctor thinks your child warrants a brief immune workup to check for immunoglobulin deficiencies (IgA and IgG).

 When is it necessary to get a pediatric ENT assessment for recurrent ear infections?

 This is a tricky question, in my opinion.
-On the one hand, a pediatric ENT specialist that is good and accessible can be truly helpful in detecting and managing recurrent infections.
-Their ability to visualize the eardrum is much higher and better than pediatricians and that is very important.
-Another advantage that ENT doctors have is the ability to discuss one of the risk factors which is an enlarged third tonsil.
+On the one hand, a pediatric ENT specialist who is good and accessible can be truly helpful in detecting and managing recurrent infections.
+Their ability to visualize the eardrum is much higher and better than that of pediatricians, and that is very important.
+Another advantage that ENT doctors have is the ability to discuss one of the risk factors: an enlarged third tonsil.

-It is therefore important to try and find a good pediatric ENT specialist, that is pleasant and does not just push for surgeries.
+It is therefore important to try and find a good pediatric ENT specialist who is pleasant and does not just push for surgeries.

-And when you’re looking for a specialist, I suggest you use the list I have on my website, of recommended physicians by Dr Efi.
+When looking for a specialist, I suggest you use the list I have on my website of recommended physicians by Dr. Efi.

 What about ventilation tubes?

 Find out more about these in the chapter about purulent ear infections.
 When there are recurrent episodes of ear infections with discharge, ventilation tubes should be considered.
-They are not used so much in regular ear infections, even if it is recurrent.
+They are not used so much in regular ear infections, even if they are recurrent.

 What about prolonged antibiotic treatment?

 I am aware of the approach that includes prolonged treatment with antibiotics (for several months) for children with recurrent ear infections.
 This is a very controversial approach.
-I personally take on this approach in very extreme cases, and very rarely, maybe once a year.
+I personally adopt this approach only in very extreme cases, and very rarely—maybe once a year.

-I am aware that ENT specialist tend to like this approach.
-I think this is not the right approach generally speaking, but I am aware that cases should be reviewed individually.
+I know that ENT specialists tend to favor this approach.
+I believe this is not the right approach generally speaking, but I understand that cases should be reviewed individually.

 In summary, recurrent ear infections are very prevalent and a common reason for antibiotic use in childhood.
-I think that with more accurate diagnosis, better management, along with a reduction in risk factors as explained above, we can reduce the overall number of recurrent episodes, their severity and their implications.
+I believe that with more accurate diagnosis, better management, and a reduction in the risk factors explained above, we can reduce the overall number of recurrent episodes, their severity, and their implications.

-It is an inflammation/infection of the cavity found behind the eardrum.
-It can happen at any age but is more common in babies and younger children.
+It is an inflammation or infection of the cavity found behind the eardrum.
+It can occur at any age but is more common in babies and younger children.

 It usually isn’t.
 Ear tugging is an expression of frustration and fatigue and does not necessarily mean there is an ear infection.